You can configure FPGAs to operate in different modes corresponding to

 Traditionally, system engineers use a hardware flow based on an HDL,

 such as Verilog HDL or VHDL, to implement DSP systems in FPGAs.
-Altera tools such as DSP Builder, enable you to follow a software-based design
+Intel tools such as DSP Builder, enable you to follow a software-based design

 flow while targeting FPGAs.
 DSP Builder for Intel® FPGAs simplifies hardware implementation of DSP